tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

 </div>

-This article shows how duckplyr can be used instead of dplyr with data of different size for faster computation, interact with existing code, explain how you can help improve the package, and share a selection of further resources.
+This article shows how duckplyr can be used instead of dplyr, explain how you can help improve the package, and share a selection of further resources.

 ## A drop-in replacement for dplyr

-Imagine you have to wrangle a huge dataset.
-Here we generate one using the [data generator from the TPC-H benchmark](https://duckdb.org/2024/04/02/duckplyr.html#benchmark-tpc-h-q1).
+Imagine you have to wrangle a huge dataset, like this one from the [TPC-H benchmark](https://duckdb.org/2024/04/02/duckplyr.html#benchmark-tpc-h-q1), a famous database benchmarking dataset.

 <div class="highlight">